 The Experiential Learning Requirement (ELR) is a graduation requirement for all Elon University students.
-The ELR expands upon the Five Elon Experiences (leadership development, study abroad, internships, undergraduate research, and service-learning) by providing a structure to facilitate and encourage students to practice close observation of the world around them and reflect insightfully about those observations.
+The ELR expands upon the Five Elon Experiences (leadership development, global engagement, internships, undergraduate research, and academic service-learning) by providing a structure to facilitate and encourage students to practice close observation of the world around them and reflect insightfully about those observations.
 Students may complete this by fulfilling two units of experiential learning.
 See Elon’s Core Curriculum Experiential Learning for more information.

 The Leadership ELR requires at least one semester to complete the following:

-Hold a leadership position on campus and complete the Leadership Development Workbook or
+(1) Hold a leadership position on campus and complete the Leadership Development Workbook; or

 If you have any additional questions about the Leadership ELR, please visit the Center for Leadership or email firstname.lastname@example.org.